 These charges may be improper.
 Contact our firm today to learn more.

 Overdraft Fees Lawsuits

 There have been a series of successful cases regarding overdraft and NSF fees charged by banks over the years.
-Our firm has conducted a number of investigations against banks for these actions, including our Berkshire Bank Overdraft Fees Investigation.
+Our firm has conducted a number of investigations against banks for these actions, including our investigation of a Berkshire Bank Overdraft Fees Lawsuit.

 Some prominent overdraft fees lawsuits include: